How to Start the Process with

 • Delivery and installation

-Visit a variety of websites and look for an experienced studio.
-Do their online examples speak to you?
-Give them a phone call to establish rapport.
+Peruse each artist’s online gallery and ask yourself this questions: do their online examples speak to you?
+Give them a call or email to establish rapport.
 It’s important to have a genuine connection with your glass artist!
 You should feel comfortable asking as many questions as you like, as well as asking for references.

 step 3 - design phase

 Now the fun begins!
-Be able to communicate with your chosen studio such factors as:
+Be able to communicate with your chosen artist such factors as:

 Function: privacy, view control, home improvement, beauty, ecumenical